CharB-22/OC-blog-professionnel/README.md

 # Project 5 - Create your own blog, using PHP

 Goal : Build a professional blog from scratch, with a section visible to everyone and a section only accessible to specific users.
+This blog has been built using essentially the language PHP without any additional framework.
 For more details go to : https://openclassrooms.com/fr/paths/59/projects/7/assignment

 In this repository, you will find: